-- they are described as a covered service in your Schedule of Benefits and/or riders); heating pads; hot water bottles; humidifiers; orthopedic and corrective shoes that are not part of a leg brace; raised toilet seats; and shoe (foot) inserts. - Special clothing, except for: gradient pressure support aids for lymphedema or venous disease; clothing needed to wear a covered device (for example, mastectomy bras and stump socks); and therapeutic/molded shoes and shoe inserts for a member with severe diabetic foot disease. - Self-monitoring devices, except for certain devices that Blue Cross and Blue Shield decides would give a member having particular symptoms the ability to detect or stop the onset of a sudden life-threatening condition.
+- water bottles; humidifiers; orthopedic and corrective shoes that are not part of a leg brace; raised toilet seats; and shoe (foot) inserts. - Special clothing, except for: gradient pressure support aids for lymphedema or venous disease; clothing needed to wear a covered device (for example, mastectomy bras and stump socks); and therapeutic/molded shoes and shoe inserts for a member with severe diabetic foot disease. - Self-monitoring devices, except for certain devices that Blue Cross and Blue Shield decides would give a member having particular symptoms the ability to detect or stop the onset of a sudden life-threatening condition.